leaningtech/labs/sites/browserpod/src/content/docs/15-more/00-glossary.md

 ## REPL

-“Read–eval–print Loop.”
+“Read–eval–print loop.”
 An interactive prompt that reads input, runs it, and prints the result.

 ## Runtime